antfu/eslint-processor-vue-blocks/README.md

   },
   {
     files: ['**/*.css'],
-    // ... now you can lint CSS files as will as the <style> blocks in Vue SFCs }
+    // ... now you can lint CSS files as well as the <style> blocks in Vue SFCs }
 ]
 ```